apmoore1/max-llm-book/book/src/step_13.md

 **No Bias Term**:
 - `bias=False` means only weights, no bias vector
-- Reduces parameters: saves 50,257 values
+- Reduces parameters: saves 50,257 values (0.4% of model size)
 - Common in language models (GPT-2, GPT-3, etc.)
-- Bias provides little benefit for vocabulary prediction
+- Bias provides little benefit for vocabulary prediction because layer normalization before the LM head already centers the activations.
+The bias would just add a constant to all logits, which doesn't change the relative probabilities after softmax.

 **Complete Model Architecture**:
 1. Input: Token IDs `[batch, seq_length]`